5 Tips to Improve Your Pulling Power

 There are numerous grips available to pull your body up; doing a pull-up with your palms facing away from you (pronated) is just one method.
 Another typical way is the chin-up; by using a supinated grip with your palms facing towards you the targeted area of the upper back will be altered and more emphasis will be placed on the biceps brachii.
 The supinated chin-up is easily the most basic method and offers the greatest recruitment for the latissimus dorsi and upper arms.

 If your grip strength begins to fatigue then I would suggest the use of products such as wrist straps, lifting gloves, or chalk.
 Both options are a great way trainees can continue their set even if their forearms are fatiguing before the upper back.
-If I am doing a lot of volume my forearms will inevitably fatigue and I will either use the liquid chalk or wrist straps from BULK POWDERS™, both are great quality and have allowed me to push myself harder in the gym.
+If I am doing a lot of volume my forearms will inevitably fatigue and I will use wrist straps from BULK POWDERS™, both are great quality and have allowed me to push myself harder in the gym.

 Rep Range Variation.